nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Default [application status](#application-status) is "Applied".
 * `INTERVIEW_DATE_TIME` is optional, but if included, will automatically change [application status](#application-status) to "Shortlisted".
 * `TAG` is optional, but can be used multiple times.
+* `TAG` can be used to attach keywords to an internship application which may help in your internship application tracking.
+  * Such keywords may include `backend` or `frontend` for the internship role, or `summer` or `off season` for the internship period.
 * See [Appendix: Field constraints](#field-constraints) for constraints on fields such as `LINK` and `TAG`.

 <div markdown="block" class="alert alert-info">